Deployment and Maintenance / Upload Self-Observation Data

 Fields task_status and status

-In the logs uploaded by DataFlux Func, task_status and status have a one-to-one relationship. task_status is the task status description, and status is the status value that complies with the data platform specifications.
+In the logs uploaded by DataFlux Func, there is a one-to-one relationship between task_status and status. task_status is the description of the task status, and status is the status value that complies with the data platform specification.

 The specific correspondence is as follows: